The Seven Summits challenge was first completed by American Dick Bass in 1985 and involves climbing the highest peaks on all 7 continents including…

 – Mary Scannell from Co.
 Kerry

-If you have any new information or wish to correct any existing information, please feel free to contact me as I am always excited to receive new stats and more accurate inputs.
+If you have any new information on climbers missing from the list or wish to correct any existing information, please feel free to contact me as I am always eager to receive new stats and more accurate data.

 – World record for fastest Seven Summits challenge (156 days) was briefly held by Ian McKeever in 2009.